ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 If the target platform uses a version of MPI based on [MPICH](https://www.mpich.org/), the other widely used open source MPI implementation, there is [ABI compatibility between MPICH and several other MPI implementations](https://www.mpich.org/abi/).
 In this case, you can build your code and image on a local platform against MPICH and you should be able to succesfully run containers based on this image on your target cluster platform.

+While this approach does produce a container image with some level of portability, if you're after the best possible performance, it can present some issues.
+The version of MPI in the container will need to be built and configured to support the hardware on your target platform if the best possible performance is to be achieved.
+Building on a different platform with different hardware present means that this is not going to be practical.
+Singularity's [MPI documentation](https://sylabs.io/guides/3.5/user-guide/mpi.html) highlights two different models for working with MPI codes and this is the _[hybrid model](https://sylabs.io/guides/3.5/user-guide/mpi.html#hybrid-model)_.
+In the following section we'll look at building a Singularity image along with a small MPI code based on the hybrid model.

 ### Building and running a Singularity image for an MPI code

 This example makes the assumption that you'll be building a container image on a local platform and then deploying it to a cluster with a different but compatbile MPI implementation.
 See [Singularity and MPI applications](https://sylabs.io/guides/3.3/user-guide/mpi.html#singularity-and-mpi-applications) in the Singularity documentation for further information on how this works.